muhammad-qadeerr/AuthECWebApi_dotnet_identity/README.md

 3. Microsoft.EntityFrameworkCore.Tools

-This branch contains the implementation for user registration  (SignUp and SignIn) using identity and JWT via Minimal API
+**main branch** contains the implementation for user registration  (SignUp and SignIn) using identity and JWT via Minimal API **authorization_claims_policies** contains the Authorization using .NET identity using User Roles, Claims and Custom Policies.